orbitalquark/textadept/docs/api.md

 Prompts the user to select a buffer to switch to.
 Buffers are listed in the order they were opened unless `zorder` is `true`, in which case buffers are listed by their z-order (most recently viewed to least recently viewed).
+Buffers in the same project as the current buffer are shown with relative paths.

 Parameters: